22 Ways To Overcome Gender Stereotypes

 A stereotype is a fixed belief or image of a certain type of person or thing.
 To deal with many complex things and people in life, people form stereotypes or rely on the stereotypes of their culture.
-Yet, this simplified image doesn't have the desired effect because it doesn't take into account the differences within that group of people or things.
+Yet, this simplified image doesn't take into account the differences within that group of people or things.

 Gender stereotypes are fixed and oversimplified beliefs about what is normal and appropriate for people in a certain culture based on their biological sex.
 Some examples of stereotypes include: